learn-more/BadApp/docs/index.md

 ## Features

-* Heuristics:
+* Crashes:
-    * Detect some known applied mitigations (SHIMS)
-    * Detect the current 'ticket' state for the FTH
+    * Crash by calling a nullptr
+    * Crash by reading from a nullptr
+    * Crash by writing to a nullptr
+    * Crash by causing a stack overflow
 * Heap bugs:
     * Modify memory after it has been freed (Use after free)
     * Free memory twice (Double free)
     * Free allocation from another heap as it was allocated from
     * Write more data than was allocated (Buffer overflow)
-* Crashes:
+* Diagnostics:
-    * Crash by calling a nullptr
-    * Crash by reading from a nullptr
-    * Crash by writing to a nullptr
-    * Crash by causing a stack overflow
+    * Relaunch BadApp as Admin
+    * Reset global FTH ticket state
+    * Enable WER for BadApp (Current user, and when possible, all users)
+    * Disable WER for BadApp (Current user, and when possible, all users)
 * Control the context the bugs will use:
+    * Called directly from WndProc (Respond to button click)
+    * Called from a message posted to the WndProc
-    * Called from DialogProc
+    * Called from a new Win32 thread (CreateThread)
-    * Called from a new thread
+    * Called from a new Native thread (RtlCreateUserThread)
+* Heuristics:
+    * Detect some known applied mitigations (SHIMS)
+    * Detect the current 'ticket' state for the FTH
+    * Detect the application WER status (disabled for current user, for all users)
+    * Detect ZoneID